 It’s very likely that we’ll see environmental taxes, although quite what form these will take is yet to be seen.
 This will certainly be a way for governments to force the necessary change to ensure organisations take much more significant steps to increasing their sustainability.

-We have got to stop storing stuff we don’t use or don’t need.
+We have got to stop storing stuff we don’t use or don’t need or find a way to get more value from this data.
 The tech industry has been putting sticking plasters on this problem for decades now, with bigger drives, flash, de-duplication, and other efficiency technologies, but this is NOT the solution.
 Companies are going to have to start associating a value to data and also ownership.
 If you ask the users they’ll often tell you “Yes, we create the data, but IT are responsible for it”, then you ask IT who say, “we’re just the custodians of it, the users own it” and round and round we go.
 Someone or some group is going to have to take responsibility for data throughout its lifecycle.

 I’m aware of a company that recently refused to buy through a particular partner.
 When asked why, they responded that the partner’s diversity and inclusion policy didn’t meet their company’s required standards.
 My feeling is that sustainability will also become an important criteria for deciding which companies we are prepared to do business with.
 Already we are witnessing this in the UK as people switch energy providers to those that generate power through more sustainable approaches, and these behaviours are often very rapidly adopted by the organisations that we work for.